As a Patient you have the Right…

 To know what Hospital rules and regulations apply to your conduct as a patient.

-To express a complaint and have the Hospital investigate your complaint, contact the Patient Assistance by calling (203) 573-6000 and ask for ext.
-7725.
+To express a complaint and have the Hospital investigate your complaint, contact the Patient Experience line by calling (203) 573-6700.
 If the complaint was not resolved to your satisfaction, you have the right to contact the State of Ct Dept. of Public Health at (860) 509-7400, or Joint Commission at (800) 994-6610.

 Any person consenting to an autopsy has the right to have the autopsy performed at Waterbury Hospital and attended by a non-affiliated physician at his/her own expense and/or to request that the autopsy be performed by a qualified physician at an unaffiliated institution OR at Waterbury Hospital at his/her own expense.